 Summary

 Then, use what you know about recruiters to lay out the rest of your story.
-For example, you may find that employers look for "Employment" and "Education" sections first.
+For example, you may find that employers look for the "Employment" and "Education" sections first.
 Those should generally appear directly below the resume header content.

 From there, fill in the remaining space with your most important and impressive details.
 Depending on how much experience you have, you might feel as though you need to fill more than a page.
 In the past, many professionals felt discouraged from doing so.
 This often meant leaving off relevant info or trying to cram all of it into a single page—neither of which is ideal.